Daniel-KM/Omeka-S-module-Contribute/README.md

 you can send to your users, or to users only (in particular guest users), or to anybody.

-The main difference with module [Collecting] is the fact that this module uses standard resource templates, so you don't need to create specific forms.
+The two main differences with module [Collecting] is the fact that this module uses standard resource templates, so you don't need to create specific forms, and the possibility to complete or to revise an existing document.

 Installation